-Chenoa Orme-Stone is an active cellist based in Santa Barbara, California.
-She has performed as a soloist, chamber musician, and orchestral member in concert venues across the United States and Europe.
-She has experience in both early and contemporary music, as well as a diverse array of music genres, such as folk and pop music settings.
+Cellist Chenoa Orme-Stone is an active performer and music educator currently residing in Santa Barbara, California.
+She has appeared as a soloist, chamber musician, and orchestral musician in concert venues across the United States and Europe.

-Ms. Orme-Stone grew up in Seattle, Washington and fell in love with the cello at age four.
-She studied with Emilio Colon at the Indiana University Jacobs School of Music, where she earned her Bachelor of Music degree.
-She earned her Master of Music degree at the Royal Danish Academy of Music, where she studied with Morten Zeuthen.
+Chenoa grew up in Seattle, Washington and fell in love with the cello at age four.
+She attended the Seattle Conservatory of Music pre-college program and earned her Bachelor of Music degree at the Indiana University Jacobs School of Music as a student of Emilio Colón.
+She holds a Master of Music degree from the Royal Danish Academy of Music, where she studied with Morten Zeuthen.
+She is currently pursuing a Doctor of Musical Arts degree at the University of California Santa Barbara under the tutelage of Jennifer Kloetzel.
 Additional past instructors include Marc Coppey and Rajan Krishnaswami.
-She has also been invited to perform in master classes for distinguished cellists such as Martin Menking, David Geber, Eric Kim, Anthony Elliot, and Chu Yi-Bing.
+Chenoa has also been invited to perform in masterclasses for distinguished cellists such as Yo-Yo Ma, Martin Menking, Astrid Schween, David Geber, Eric Kim, Anthony Elliot, and Chu Yi-Bing.

 Chenoa performs on an 1890 Collin-Mezin cello made in France.